ASIAN AMERICAN PSYCHOLOGIST IN NEW YORK CITY

 Hi, I’m Pei-Han.

-In our work together, you'll find a space where your unique experiences and cultural background are not just understood– they’re deeply valued.
-I bring both clinical expertise and lived experience of navigating similar challenges to our work.
-Think of our sessions as a collaborative journey, where we explore what's holding you back with both compassion and a clear path forward.
+In our work together, you’ll find a space where your unique experiences and cultural background are not only understood, but deeply valued.
+I frequently work with high-achieving people navigating anxiety, burnout, perfectionism, and performance related stress.
+I bring both clinical training and lived experience navigating similar questions and pressures, and I approach therapy as a collaborative process—one that balances compassion with clarity and a path forward.

-Hold a non-judgmental, empathic space to listen to you deeply.
+Hold a non-judgmental, empathic space where you feel heard and understood

-Offer insights that go beneath the surface practical tools and strategies.
+Offer insights that go beneath the surface, along with practical tools and strategies

 As a therapist, I believe that:

-You can be imperfect and worthy of love.
+You can be imperfect and deeply worthy of love.

 Why I Do This Work

-Like many of my clients, I’ve straddled cultures my entire life– always trying to do right by everyone, never feeling like I belonged.
-As an Asian immigrant woman, I've personally felt like "the other," and that experience fuels my passion to help you center yourself and build a life that truly fits who you are.
+Like many of my clients, I’ve straddled cultures for most of my life—always trying to do right by everyone, often unsure of where I truly belonged.
+As an Asian immigrant woman, I’ve known what it feels like to be “the other,” and that lived experience deeply shapes my commitment to helping you center yourself and build a life that genuinely fits who you are.

-Growing up, I absorbed a familiar message passed down through generations: Work hard first, joy later.
-Another cultural message I’ve absorbed - when things went wrong, I should take it upon myself to figure it out quietly and quickly, often leading to internalizing the blame, fear of making mistakes, and being hard on myself.
-And while that built resilience, it also fed perfectionism, anxiety, and a fear of letting others down.
-Sound familiar?
+Growing up, I absorbed familiar messages passed down through generations: work hard first, joy later.
+When things went wrong, I learned to handle them quietly and quickly on my own.
+Over time, that way of coping built resilience—but it also fed perfectionism, anxiety, and a fear of making mistakes or letting others down.
+If this feels familiar, you’re not alone.

-For many of us with similar backgrounds, this isn't just personal– it's ingrained: always striving to do more and better.
-It can feel like a constant internal pressure, a relentless cycle of anxiety and self-doubt.
+For many of us with similar cultural backgrounds, this pressure isn’t just personal—it’s deeply ingrained.
+The constant striving to do more and be better can create an ongoing cycle of self-doubt and emotional exhaustion.

-This blend of personal experience and professional training shapes how I show up for my clients– with deep empathy, cultural attunement, and a belief that real change is possible when we stop abandoning ourselves to please others.
+This blend of personal experience and professional training shapes how I show up in my work: with empathy, cultural attunement, and a steady belief that meaningful change becomes possible when we stop abandoning ourselves to meet others’ expectations—and begin relating to ourselves with clarity, compassion, and trust.

 -